 Fossil Fuels Dependency

 The world is heavily dependent on fossil fuels such as coal, oil, and gas for its energy needs.
 These fuels are finite resources and their extraction and consumption have significant environmental impacts.
-The burning of fossil fuels
+The burning of fossil fuels releases greenhouse gases, which contribute to climate change and air pollution.
+Moreover, the demand for fossil fuels has led to geopolitical tensions and conflicts in some regions of the world.

 Despite these concerns, the use of fossil fuels is still widespread, especially in developing countries where access to energy is limited.
-In 2019, fossil fuels accounted for approximately 84% of the world’s primary energy consumption,
+In 2019, fossil fuels accounted for approximately 84% of the world’s primary energy consumption, according to the International Energy Agency.

 Renewable Energy Sources